LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 Let’s be honest: There are a million boring, vanilla corporations out there.

 They create perfectly acceptable, politically correct ads.
 They share pleasant updates on social media.
-They post informative, if somewhat boring, blogs.
+They post informative, if somewhat dull, blogs.

 And that’s totally fine.
 But it’s never going to stand out.

-The competition for online customers is fierce: There are hundreds (thousands?) of different brands all vying for your same exact audience.
+The competition for online customers is fierce: Hundreds (thousands?) of different brands are all vying for your exact audience.

-Ultimately, your prospects will do business with the person or business they feel personally connected to.
+Ultimately, your prospects will do business with the person or company they feel personally connected to.

 If you want to stand out, show your personality and values so consumers can easily see who you are and what you believe.

-In my networking group, we often discuss the “Know, like, trust” factor.
-It says that, all things being equal, consumers will typically recommend and do business with people they know, like and trust.
+We often discuss the “Know, like, trust” factor in my networking group.
+It says that all things being equal, consumers will typically recommend and do business with people they know, like, and trust.